 How to Start a Gratitude Journal

-Commit to a time of day– I began in the morning and have done that for 3 years.
-But I recently heard about the positives of journaling your gratitude at the end of the day.
-Sometimes sleep is an issue for me, and supposedly people who practice gratitude journaling before bed could sleep better.
-It makes sense- instead of going to sleep with all the stressful stuff in your life swirling in your thoughts, let gratitude take its place.
+Some believe that people who practice gratitude journaling before bed can sleep better.
+Instead of going to sleep with all the stressful stuff in your life swirling in your thoughts, let gratitude take its place.

 That being said-

-Choose a time that works best for you.
+●Choose a time that works best for you.
 It may be your child’s naptime, early morning when it’s quiet, or in the evening.
 Whatever works for you helps make it a habit you can continue.
-Be flexible until you find a time that works.
-Set a timer or alarm on your phone if that helps you to remember or keep at it.

-Begin with a daily practice– My daily practice has never gotten “old” or less important.
+●Begin with a daily practice– My daily practice has never gotten “old” or less important.
 Some think that 2-3 times a week is sufficient so that it doesn’t become too routine.
 It takes about a month for us to make something a habit, so I recommend at least starting daily.

-Write at least 3 things you are grateful for- of course you can always write more!
-Try to be detailed in your descriptions, not just have a list of things.
-Come up with new things each day; they can be small or large, about people, experiences, emotions, even hard things.
-We can always find something to be grateful for in our trials- a kind and knowledgeable doctor, a comforting friend, a Bible verse that comforted us, etc.
+Come up with new things each day; they can be simple- the people you interact with, experiences, emotions, even hard things.
+We can always find something to be grateful for in our difficult situations- a kind and knowledgeable doctor, a comforting friend, a Bible verse that comforted us, etc.

 If you get stuck, ask God to show you the love, care, comfort, and beauty that He has surrounded you with.
 Sit quietly and listen for His response.